fopina/raspirobot-web/README.md

 raspirobot-web
 ==========
-Simple webapp to expose [raspirobotboard](https://github.com/simonmonk/raspirobotboard) methods There are many, but I wanted my own :)
+Simple webapp to expose [raspirobotboard](https://github.com/simonmonk/raspirobotboard) methods.
+There are many, but I wanted my own :)